 Established in 1982, Holmesglen has grown to become one the largest providers of TAFE (technical and further education) in the state of Victoria.
-The organisation offers over 600 programmes to more than 50,000 enrolled students across four major campuses.
-Holmesglen’s programmes include degree and graduate certificates, apprenticeships, short courses and trade accreditation.
+The organization offers over 600 programs to more than 50,000 enrolled students across four major campuses.
+Holmesglen’s programs include degree and graduate certificates, apprenticeships, short courses, and trade accreditation.

 To overcome this broader challenge, Holmesglen embarked on a strategy both to increase its revenues by attracting more students and to cut its administrative costs.
 For the IT function, this translated into a commitment to deliver annual savings of 250,000 AUD in software licensing costs—while maintaining or improving service levels.

-Holmesglen is a long-term user of Novell technologies for a number of core IT services, including directory services, IT resource management and collaboration.
-The organisation recognised that deploying Novell Service Desk to replace its existing solution would simplify integration with its core systems and provide a stronger negotiating position for a new software licensing agreement.
+Holmesglen is a long-term user of our technologies for a number of core IT services, including directory services, IT resource management, and collaboration.
+The organization recognized that deploying Service Desk to replace its existing solution would simplify integration with its core systems and provide a stronger negotiating position for a new software licensing agreement.

-Novell worked with Holmesglen to understand its budget constraints, and put together a three-year licensing deal that met all its requirements, including additional training for Novell and NetIQ products.
+The company worked with Holmesglen to understand its budget constraints and put together a three-year licensing deal that met all its requirements, including additional product training.

-The user-friendly web-based interface to Novell Service Desk is helping to drive adoption of the solution at Holmesglen, making it quick and easy for teaching and administrative staff to report issues and request support.
-At the back end, the solution is integrated with Novell ZENworks®, enabling technicians to apply fixes directly to remote machines.
-Novell Service Desk provides clear, easy-to-navigate information on outstanding issues, helping Holmesglen IT support staff to prioritise and track tasks.
+The user-friendly web-based interface to Service Desk is helping to drive adoption of the solution at Holmesglen, making it quick and easy for teaching and administrative staff to report issues and request support.
+At the back end, the solution is integrated with Micro Focus ZENworks, enabling technicians to apply fixes directly to remote machines.
+Service Desk provides clear, easy-to-navigate information on outstanding issues, helping Holmesglen IT support staff prioritize and track tasks.